Beijing–Ulaanbaatar through train: History

+From 4 June 2026, UBTZ take the rotation shift for the route.
+Return trip from Beijing departs every Saturday.

 Coaches

 CR coaches are operated by CR Beijing, the rolling stock is Type 25G international variant.
 In the Chinese section there will be 18 coaches, with 10 hard sleepers, 3 premium sleepers, and soft sleeper, canteen, luggage and air-con coach 1 each.
 The CR canteen coach will be removed with 3 hard sleepers at Erenhot and will be joined when return.
-Thus, from Zamin Uud to Ulaanbaatar, 1 UBTZ canteen coach and hard sleeper will be attached to the CR train, which there will be 15 coaches in Mongolia.
+Thus, from Zamin Üüd to Ulaanbaatar, 1 UBTZ canteen coach and hard sleeper will be attached to the CR train, which there will be 15 coaches in Mongolia.